-Plenty!
 Flash vulnerabilities and patching have become an inside joke in IT Circles, with announcements of new zero day exploits coming in droves.
-In late 2015 Adobe announced 13 (yes thirteen) new vulnerabilities in one day, five of which were rated ‘critical’ – the highest rating.
+In late 2015, Adobe announced 13 (yes thirteen) new vulnerabilities in one day, five of which were rated ‘critical’ – the highest rating.

-What’s worst, since Flash sits in most browsers and across Windows, Mac and Linux platforms it gives hackers access to a wide array of users in a single attack vector – almost too juicy to pass up.
-In fact, in 2015, Flash was awarded the ‘most hacked’ prize with 8 out of the 10 most common attacks targeting Flash (PCWorld)
+What’s worse, since Flash sits in most browsers and across Windows, Mac and Linux platforms, it gives hackers access to a wide array of users in a single attack vector.
+In fact in 2015, Flash was awarded the ‘most hacked‘ prize with 8 out of the 10 most common attacks targeting it.

-It has gotten so bad that most major web browsers are now disabling Flash by default, defaulting to HTML5 for dynamic content instead.
+It has gotten so bad that most major web browsers are now disabling Flash by default, using HTML 5 for dynamic content instead.

-According to ZDNET; “And because it’s (Flash) been widely declared obsolete by the vast majority of new websites, more often than not the only benefit in keeping it around is to serve up advertisements.
+According to ZDNET; “because it’s (Flash) been widely declared obsolete by the vast majority of new websites, more often than not the only benefit in keeping it around is to serve up advertisements.
 Really, the web won’t suddenly become pitch black if you uninstall it.”

-So while it is generally agreed that Flash is a bad thing, it is still used by a small portion of websites, less than 10% by some estimates, in some cases (especially with websites that aren’t updated often) Flash is still needed to access the site.
+While it is generally agreed that Flash is a bad thing, it is still used by a small portion of websites – less than 10% by some estimates.
+In some cases, especially with websites that aren’t updated often, Flash is still needed to access the site.

 A better way to handle Flash is to only enable it for the specific sites you know that you need it on.

 - From within Chrome go to ‘chrome://settings/content’ by typing it into the address bar

 - Select “Ask first before allowing sites to run flash.”
 You will be prompted when a site wants to run Flash and you can decide to allow it for the particular site

 While this article is about Chrome specifically, here are the instructions for Firefox and IE as well: